-Richens Lacy “Uncle Dick” Wootton* (1816-1893) – American frontiersman, mountain man, trapper, and guide, Wootton was born in Mecklenberg County, Virginia on May 6, 1816.
+American frontiersman, mountain man, trapper, and guide Richens Lacy “Uncle Dick” Wootton was born in Mecklenburg County, Virginia, on May 6, 1816.
 At the age of 7, the family moved to Kentucky, where Richens stayed until he was 17.
-He then moved to Mississippi where he worked on his uncle’s cotton plantation for two years before making his way to Independence, Missouri in 1836.
+He then moved to Mississippi, where he worked on his uncle’s cotton plantation for two years before going to Independence, Missouri, in 1836.

-The toll road operated until 1879, when the Atchison, Topeka and Santa Fe Railroad bought the right of way, paying him and his wife a lifetime pension as part of the purchase price.
-At the age of 75, Wootton moved to Trinidad, Colorado where he lived until his death in 1893.
+In 1878, the Atchison, Topeka, and Santa Fe Railroad bought the right of way, paying him and his wife a lifetime pass and pension as part of the purchase price.
+The toll road operated until 1879, when at the age of 75, Wootton moved to Trinidad, Colorado, where he lived until he died in 1893.
 Over the years, he had married four times and sired 20 children.
 He outlived all but one of his wives and 17 of the 20 children.

 After Dick’s death, his wife continued to be paid the pass and the pension, and in 1925, the Santa Fe Railroad doubled the payment.
 In 1930 it increased again to $75.
 After Mrs. Wooton’s death, an invalid daughter, Miss Fidelis, got $25 a month during her lifetime.